 Building a website that drives traffic and converts is a completely different story.
 Web builders and web design companies have varying success rates when it comes to search engine optimisation.
 The structure of a website’s code is incredibly important to its ability to be crawled by search engines and hence appear in search results for key search terms.

-Presumably, your marketing goals are the same as all business; to drive traffic to your website, and convert that traffic to sales.
+Presumably, your marketing goals are the same as all business: to drive traffic to your website and convert that traffic to sales.

 When you search the market for a web developer, or make the decision to build one yourself, the process might seem straightforward.
-Generate copy and images that feel on brand, develop pages that talk about your product, include your contact details, and sprinkle your site with keywords that will help you be identified by search engines.
+Generate copy and images that feel on brand, develop pages that talk about your product, include your contact details, and sprinkle your site with keywords that will help your site be identified by search engines.

 Sales Funnel & Direct Response

 Over the last 5 years there has been a wave of direct response marketing techniques that are turning the old school website and traffic building strategies to dust.

 Marketing funnels might be the buzzword of the moment, but they are an idea built around basic customer decision journeys and are not new in any way.
 What has happened is that clever marketers have developed software that integrates with existing marketing solutions and aligns the customer decision journey with sales tools more closely than ever.
 Tools like click funnels that handle the sales funnel from start to end are turning traditional marketing on its head.

 Social media has birthed the ability to profile and track consumer behaviour better than ever before.
 The activity that billions of users have been generating on social media every day produces data that allows marketers to deliver product and service messages to the right people, at precisely the right time.
 It effectively changes the nature of social advertising from push (where you bombard everyone with ads) to pull (where you target ads to those who are searching for something specific).

 So what happens when you are targeting your advertising more specifically to consumer interests and behaviour?
 Well, the buying process becomes more targeted and specific.